 In instances where these guidelines refer to a provision of Volume 2 of the R-Codes, they are intended to apply to all multiple dwelling residential and non-residential development in the Activity Centre Plan area.
-Some provisions also apply to the development of Single Houses and Grouped Dwellings within the ACP area (see Table 1 - Provision Applicability to left).
+Some provisions also apply to the development of Single Houses and Grouped Dwellings within the KACPSP area (see Table 1 - Provision Applicability to left).

-1.3 DESIGN ADVISORY COMMITTEE
+1.3 Design Review Panel

-In 2018, The City of Kalamunda established its first Design Advisory Committee (DAC) to provide professional, discretionary input into the design review process.
+In 2018, the City of Kalamunda established its first Design Advisory Committee, now known as the Design Review Panel (DRP), to provide professional, discretionary input into the design review process.
 These guidelines will form the basis upon which design proposals will be evaluated.

-The guidelines are built upon the 10 foundational principles of Design Excellence found in SPP 7.0 Design of the Built Environment, which are: context and character, landscape quality, built form and scale, functionality and build quality, sustainability, amenity, legibility, safety, community, and aesthetics.
+The guidelines are built upon the ten foundational principles of Design Excellence found in SPP 7.0 Design of the Built Environment, which are: context and character, landscape quality, built form and scale, functionality and build quality, sustainability, amenity, legibility, safety, community, and aesthetics.

-All development proposals within the ASP area are subject to review by the City's DAC.
+All development proposals within the KACPSP area are subject to review by the City's DRP.